Main street in La Paz

 I have to write down a few lines about street vending in Bolivia’s capital, Pa Paz.
 Street vendors are everywhere in South America, perhaps not so common in the parts of Argentina I passed.
 In Chile, you can find them in every slightly larger community, but nothing as tangible as in La Paz.

-I had my hostel or backpackers hostel in the immediate vicinity of the Witches Market, a tourist attraction like no other.
 In this area, there are so many street vendors that it is difficult to get around and it is not helped by the fact that at the same time there is a traffic chaos that beats most people.

 This market is located on Calle Jiminez and Linares between Sagarnaga and Santa Cruz in, it’s impossible to miss the Witches’ Market of La Paz, Bolivia, which is found right in a lively tourist area.
 Dozens of vendors line the streets to sell a number of strange and fascinating products and the raw ingredients used in rituals to call on the spirits that populate the Aymara world.